126.96.36.199 Qualification for away from home rate of YA

 Note: A person's mere choice to live away from home would not entitle them to the away from home rate.
 However, they may meet the requirements if they can demonstrate a need to live away from home for the purposes of education or training, or because the likelihood of them getting employment will be significantly increased.

 Example: If a student's parents move to a new location and it requires excess travelling time, the student may be able to demonstrate that their continuity of studies would be interrupted by moving with their parents, so they may satisfy the Secretary that they need to live away from home for educational purposes.

 YA recipients in the following circumstances do NOT qualify for the away from home rate:

-- a dependent YA recipient who lives away from home because they choose to, for any reason, or because they need to, for reasons other than approved employment, job search, study or training, OR
+- a dependent YA recipient who lives away from home because they choose to, for any reason, or because they need to, for reasons other than approved employment, job search, study or training

-- a dependent YA recipient who is living in the parental home, OR
+- a dependent YA recipient who is living in the parental home

 - an independent YA recipient who is taken to be an accommodated independent person (1.1.A.10), OR